Privacy & Cookies Policy

 1. About this Privacy & Cookies Policy

-- 1.4 We may modify this Policy from time to time.
-We will use reasonable endeavours to notify you of any material amendments to this Policy by placing a clear notice about them on this Site or by other means.
+1.4 We may modify this Policy from time to time.
+We will use reasonable endeavors to notify you of any material amendments to this Policy by placing clear notice about them on this Site or by other means.
 Please review this Policy whenever you use this Site as any changes apply from the date that we make them.

 2. What information do we collect?

-- 2.1.3 information about you that your associated organisation provides to us (including the details of persons who are authorised users of this Site and our products and services);
+2.1.3 Information about you that your associated organisation provides to us (including the details of people who are authorised users of this Site and our products and services);

 3. How will we use your personal information?